 “The entertainment and tour information on board could have been better.
 There were occasional short films about some of the towns we passed, and a video screen showing the scenery taken from a web camera at the front of the boat.”
 “The food at the sandwich bar was very simple for a 5 to 6 hour ride.
 It’s best to take your own snacks with you.”

 When you think of it there may be better alternatives to the hydrofoil Vienna Budapest trip anyway.
 Instead of spending six uneventful hours on the way, why not half your trip time to Budapest by private transfer?

 Once in Budapest, the Danube cuts right through the historic city, throwing a really exciting scenery at you.
 Just embark on a local sightseeing boat ride.
-Actually, my favourite is that tiny mahogany water limousine that whizzes you privately across the Danube in Budapest.
+Actually, my favourite is the small private boat that whizzes you and your fellow travellers across the Danube in Budapest.
 See this video taken by a passenger:

 The car ride will take no more than three hours, which leaves plenty of time for sightseeing.
 If you feel like it you can arrange stopovers with your driver in beautiful towns on the way.
 Among the most popular places are the Slovakian capital of Bratislava, the old Hungarian capital of Esztergom, and baroque Gyor.